MCxQC/Hello-World/README.md

 IDs for the device(s).

-  - For one device:
+  - For one device.

         MyEvents.Add({EventName:"EventName", DeviceID:["DeviceID"]})

-  - For group of devices: Use |&| as a separator.
+  - For group of devices.

         MyEvents.Add({EventName:"EventName", DeviceID:["DeviceID", "DeviceID"], DeviceIDGroupMode:2})